Workspace Environment Management 4.5 is the current release. For documentation about earlier releases, see the following sections:

 Agent.
 The Workspace Environment Management agent connects to the Workspace Environment Management infrastructure services and is responsible for enforcing the settings you configure by using the administration console.
 The agent can either be deployed on VDAs or on physical Windows devices (for Transformer use cases).
 It can be installed on a Windows client (to manage client environments) or on a Windows Server (to manage server environments, or to manage published desktops and applications).

 SQL Server Database: Workspace Environment Management requires an SQL Server database to store its settings.
+The database can be hosted in an SQL Server Always On availability group if required.
+(For more information, see System requirements.)

 Microsoft Active Directory Server: Workspace Environment Management requires access to your Active Directory to push settings to your users.